-Task B(ii) The candidate's response should focus on either a different theory or model to their initial response or should focus on a different specific example from their experience.
-Task B(iii) The candidate's questions responses should focus on a different scenario.
-Task C The candidate should select a different area of focus within practice.
+Task The candidate's response should focus on either a different theory or model to B(ii) their initial response or should focus on a different specific example from their experience.
+Task The candidate should select a different area of focus within practice.
+C(i)